-Most debugger windows, like the Modules and Watch windows, are available only while the debugger is running.
-Some debugger features, such as viewing variable values in the Locals window or evaluating expressions in the Watch window, are available only while the debugger is paused at a breakpoint, also called break mode.
+Most debugger windows, like the Modules and Watch windows, are available only while the debugger is attached to your app.
+Some debugger features, such as viewing variable values in the Locals window or evaluating expressions in the Watch window, are available only while the debugger is paused (that is, in break mode).

 Step through code

 The debugger step commands help you inspect your app state or find out more about its execution flow.

 To stop on each statement while debugging, use Debug > Step Into, or press F11.

 The debugger steps through code statements, not physical lines.
 For example, an

 if clause can be written on one line:

 int x = 42; string s = "Not answered"; if( int x == 42) s = "Answered!";